|Nutritional Guidelines (per serving)|

 Remove the pan from the heat and stir in the lime juice and zest.
 Refrigerate the mixture until it is completely chilled.

-Stir the milk and green food coloring into the lime juice.
+Stir the milk and green food coloring (if using) into the lime juice.

 Churn the sherbet according to the directions for your ice cream freezer.